Lha-bzang Khan: The murder of the regent

 Legal Document of the Tibetan Ruler Lhabzang Khan.
 The seal is in Mongolian ouïghour script as Qoshots are Oirats.

 The Sixth Dalai Lama turned out to be a talented but boisterous young man who preferred poetry-writing and the company of young women to monastic life.
 In 1702 he renounced his monastic vows and returned to lay status but retained his temporal authority.
 In the next year Sangye Gyatso formally turned over the regent title to his son Ngawang Rinchen, but in fact kept the executive powers.
 Now, a rift emerged within the Tibetan elite.
-Lha-bzang was a man of character and energy who was not content with the effaced state in which the Khoshut royal power had sunk since the death of Güshi Khan.
+Lhazang was a man of character and energy who was not content with the effaced state in which the Khoshut royal power had sunk since the death of Güshi Khan.
 He set about to change this, probably after an attempt by Sangye Gyatso to poison the king and his chief minister.
 Matters came to their head during the Monlam Prayer Festival in Lhasa in 1705, which followed the Tibetan New Year (Losar).
-During a grand meeting with the clergy, Sangye Gyatso proposed to seize and execute Lha-bzang Khan.
-This was opposed by the cleric Jamyang Zhepa from the Drepung Monastery, the personal guru of Lha-bzang.
+During a grand meeting with the clergy, Sangye Gyatso proposed to seize and execute Lhazang Khan.
+This was opposed by the cleric Jamyang Zhepa from the Drepung Monastery, the personal guru of Lhazang.
 Rather, the Dharma king was strongly recommended to leave for Kokonor (Qinghai), the usual abode of the Khoshut elite.
 He pretended to comply and started his journey to the north.
 However, when he reached the banks of the Nagchu River (north-east of Central Tibet), he halted and began to gather the Khoshut tribesmen.
 In the summer of 1705 he marched on Lhasa and divided his troops in three columns, one under his wife Tsering Tashi.
 When Sangye Gyatso heard about this he gathered the troops of Central Tibet, Ngari and Kham close to Lhasa.
 He offered battle but was badly defeated with the loss of 400 men.
 The Panchen Lama Lobsang Yeshe tried to mediate.
 Realizing that his situation was hopeless, Sangye Gyatso gave up resistance on condition that he was spared and was sent to Gonggar Dzong west of Lhasa.
 However, the vengeful queen Tsering Tashi arrested the ex-desi and brought him to the Tölung Valley where he was killed, probably on 6 September 1705.